 During Phase I, I advise audiologists to tell parents, "There are three important things you can do at home right away that will be helpful to your child's communication.
 You should start doing these as soon as you feel ready.
-You

-"...this article proposes another critical role that audiologists should play..." don't need to wait until your child is fitted with hearing aids."
+You don't need to wait until your child is fitted with hearing aids."
 Clinical experience suggests that the following ideas for home communication are helpful during Phase I: